-The school is Lanesend Primary School and the Academy Trust is Lanesend Primary School Academy Trust.
-Lanesend Primary School Academy Trust is the admissions authority.
+The school is Lanesend Primary School and the Multi Academy Trust is the Diocese of Chichester Academy Trust (DCAT).
+DCAT is the admissions authority.
 Admissions are centrally co-ordinated by the Isle of Wight Council.

 The Admissions Process

 The timetable and procedures for admissions are set out in both the School Admissions Code and the School Admissions Regulations 2012.
 The admissions timeline applies to all state funded schools including Academies and Free Schools (through their funding agreement).